Preserving Elkhorn's Proud Past

 Welcome to our website!

-NOTE: The museum in now open on Thursdays from 1-3pm
+NOTE: The museum is now open by appointment only

 Elkhorn's history was first documented in the book, "1867-1967 Elkhorn, Nebraska, The First Century of Progress," which was compiled and produced by the Elkhorn Women's Club Centennial Book Committee.
 Much of the credit for this initial history of Elkhorn is due to the hard work of Mrs. Roy (Bess) Johnson, Mrs. William E. (Caroline) Holling, and Mrs. Elmer L. Peterson.